WhaddaMakers/RPi-smart-mirror-tutorial/README.md

     Check out the picture below for an example with lasercut plywood of 6mm thick with a side finish.
 The lasercut files are also available for download above.

 * **connector PCB**
 This is a custom designed PCB that extends some of the GPIO pins of the Raspberry Pi.
-The production files and schematic can be downloaded above in the Connector PCB folder.
+The production files and schematic can be downloaded above in the Connector PCB folder (if you search on google for a PCB manufacturer, upload the production files we provided, you will get an instant quote and in most cases it only takes a few days to make the actual PCB).
 This board allows you to easily connect the infrared sensors, motion sensor and safely power LED strips without the need of soldering, and blowing up your Raspberry Pi.